atikuzzamanratan/HIES/README.md

 # sas-2
-This is upgraded admin panel for SAS-2 project.
+This is upgraded admin panel for HIES cloned from SAS-2 project.